lijiaying/lijiaying.github.io/README.md

 ## Research Interests
 **Software Verification, Programming Languages, Artifitial Intelligence**

-My primary research focuses on the correctness of software systems, including but not limited to classic computer programs, smart contracts and artificial intelligence systems.
-I also have a broad interest in both the theoretic and practical aspects of software analysis, testing and verification.
-My vision is to develop new theories and pratices to help practitioners build trustworthy and high-quality software systems.
+My primary research focuses on the correctness of software systems, including but not limited to
+classic computer programs, smart contracts and artificial intelligence systems.
+I also have a broad
+interest in both the theoretic and practical aspects of software analysis, testing and verification.
+My vision is to develop new theories and pratices to help practitioners build trustworthy and high-
+quality software systems.

 I welcome all the collabration from academia and industrials.
 Send me an email if you are interested.